lsst-sqre/sqr-063/index.rst

    None of this seems correct.
    An implementation should be able to fail the job with an error if the given parameters are inconsistent.

+#.
+There is no specification in SODA or UWS for error replies from the async API other than job errors.
+   (For example, posting an invalid time to the destruction endpoint or an invalid phase to the phase endpoint, or requesting a job that doesn't exist.)
+   The HTTP status code is specified in some cases, but not the contents of the message or a clear statement that the contents don't matter.
+   Should this return ``text/plain`` errors as specified for the sync API, either ``text/plain`` or VOTable per DALI, the implementor's choice as long as the HTTP status code is correct, or something else?

 Standard inconsistencies
 ========================